 DIESEL FUEL

-Use No.2-D (SAE J313) diesel fuel with a cetane rating of #45 or higher.
-Grade diesel fuel according to ASTM D975.
+Use No.2 diesel fuel with a Cetane rating of 45 or higher.
 In conjunction with Ultra Low Sulphur Diesel.
-Use an additive such as Diesel Kleen + Cetane Boost produced by Power Services (product #3025) or equivalent to help restore fuel lubricity.
+Use an additive such as "Diesel Kleen" produced by Power Services PS to help restore fuel lubrication (product #3025).